Supported by TotalEnergies in association with Fondation Tuck

 Three new topics have been selected:

 Because of the sanitary situation and its consequences we unfortunately had some recruiting delays.
 Florian Auclair joined CNRS - UPPA (UMR TREE) on February 2021 to start his doctoral work on topic PhD 3 and Sibylle Duval-Dachary joined IFPEN in September 2021 to start PhD 2 topic.
 Dr. João Pedro Domingues joined the EcoSys Joint Research Unit from INRAE - Agro ParisTech located in Thiverval-Grigon (France) on March 2022 to start his Post-Doc 3 research topic.

-The research program of Year 3 is still under elaboration.
 Two topics have been identified following the path of the two first years.
-The first one will investigate TIMES integrated assessment models to assess the role of Negative Emissions Technologies in the decarbonization of energy-intensive industries.
+The first one investigates TIMES integrated assessment models to assess the role of Negative Emissions Technologies in the decarbonization of energy-intensive industries.
 The second one aims at continuing the work achieved during years 1 and 2 in the frame of the work of Dr Ancuta Isbaosiu (Postdoc 1).

-Dr Carlos Eduardo Andrade Sandoval joined IFPEN in October 2021 and Postdoc 5 may start in fall 2022.
+Dr Carlos Eduardo Andrade Sandoval joined IFPEN in October 2021 and the recruitment of Postdoc 5 has been postponed to Year-4.